Spousal Support or Spousal Maintenance, also known as alimony, is a payment made by one spouse to their former spouse after the divorce.

 In Missouri, there is no set method to calculate Spousal Support.
 Whether or not you will be paying or receiving spousal maintenance, the amount is usually decided on a case-to-case basis.

-Typically, during your initial consultation with a St. Louis divorce attorney, he/she will evaluate your circumstances and determine if one spouse will be required to pay spousal maintenance to the other spouse after completion of the divorce process.
+Typically, during your initial consultation with a St. Louis divorce attorney, they will evaluate your circumstances and determine if one spouse will be required to pay spousal maintenance to the other spouse after completion of the divorce process.
 In this post, we will discuss the factors that your lawyer and judge will consider in making the maintenance evaluation.

 Missouri Spousal Support Threshold Test